Our students are from across Canada

-The program has hosted over 200 grads since inception, with students attending from every corner of Canada.
+The program has over 200 graduates since inception, with students attending from every corner of Canada.
 The unique delivery model accommodates students offering a blended learning format to accommodate the professional work lives of the students.
-Students will be expected to travel to Saskatoon, at their own expense, three (3) times a year (January, April, July).
+Students will be expected to travel to Saskatoon, at their own expense, three (3) times a year (May, July, January).
 In addition, students will be provided with a take home final exam to work on while they are back in their home communities for the duration of the course.

 Once you have completed the certificate program, graduates are eligible to pursue additional learning opportunities for further development: